QPC-github/igblast/_posts/2017-10-05-Release-notes.md

 order: 2
 ---

-Sept 22, 2017
+####Sept 22, 2017

+* Release 1.8.0.

-*Re-engineered multi-threading mechanism which significantly shortens the processing time.
+* Re-engineered multi-threading mechanism which significantly shortens the processing time.
 Default t o use 4 threads.

-*Added ability to accept the SRA accession directly as query input.
+* Added ability to accept the SRA accession directly as query input.

-*Lower the default nucleotide mismatch penalty values for finding D and J genes (from -4 to -2 and f rom -3 to -2, respectively).
+* Lower the default nucleotide mismatch penalty values for finding D and J genes (from -4 to -2 and f rom -3 to -2, respectively).
 This is to better accommodate moderately mutated sequences.

 April 19, 2017

+* Release 1.7.0.

-*Make nucleotide overlaps at VDJ junctions an option (-allow_vdj_overlap) and default is set to no o verlap allowed.
+* Make nucleotide overlaps at VDJ junctions an option (-allow_vdj_overlap) and default is set to no o verlap allowed.
 Previous versions were hard-coded to allow nucleotide overlaps at VDJ junctions.
 *Use alignment length instead of percent identity as tiebreaker for hits with identical blast scores .
-*Allow custom J gene mismatch penalty.
+* Allow custom J gene mismatch penalty.
-*Add CDR3 start and stop to sub-region table
+* Add CDR3 start and stop to sub-region table

 Oct 26, 2016